 “Come on, Mitch.
 We’re leaving.”

 Jiro did not want to argue with his friend any further.
 He handed the waiter some bills and led his friend out of the bar.
-They made it to the car before Mitch had a throw up episode.
+They made it to the car before Mitch had a vomiting episode.
 Lucky that they were not inside yet or Jiro would have to face some consequences later.
 He finally was able to set Mitch in the backseat and helped Mitch buckle up.
 Mitch was almost out cold by then.
-Jiro made sure he was only drunk – and not showing any additional symptoms before he locked the car again.
+Jiro made sure he was only drunk–and not showing any additional symptoms before he locked the car again.
 He returned to the bar to find Wallace still sitting there drinking.
 It looked like Wallace had finished the last bottle and had ordered a new one.

 “I’m not going anywhere with you,” Wallace snapped, brushing Jiro away from him.